 This is the common Joe mouse that you see everywhere these days.
 But instead of using a rubber ball and mechanical sensors, an optical mouse uses an LED and detects movement by sensing changes in the reflected light.

 The good: No dirty rubber balls to clean.
-But please take note that even though the optical mouse uses light to detect motion, it is not totally “mechanical free” – The buttons and scroll wheel are still mechanical in nature and will wear out over time… It’s just that optical mice will last longer with less mechanical parts.
+But please take note that even though the optical mouse uses light to detect motion, it is not totally “mechanical free” – The buttons and scroll wheel are still mechanical in nature and will wear out over time… It’s just that optical mice will last longer with fewer mechanical parts.

 The bad: Optical mice will not work properly on surfaces that do not reflect light, such as a piece of clear glass or plastic.

 5) LASER MOUSE

 The laser mouse is also a kind of optical mouse, and the working principles are the same – To sense the movement by reflecting light.
 But just as the name implies, a laser mouse uses a laser beam instead of an LED.
 This basically allows the mouse to be used on glass and plastic surfaces due to the different properties of light but suffers from some inaccuracy.

 The good: Works on glass and plastic surfaces.